Golsen v. Commissioner: Implication

 The Tax Court, being a national institution, hears cases that can be appealed to the courts of appeals, which lie in different judicial circuits.
 These courts of appeals may render different decisions for two distinct taxpayers, who have the same facts in evidence.
 Under Golsen, the Tax Court will, in a given case, follow the binding precedent of the Court of Appeals that would hear the appeal of that Tax Court decision in that particular case.

-An example of the practical effect of the Golsen rule is that if the Tax Court is hearing a case in Dallas, Texas, the Tax Court would follow the precedent of the United States Court of Appeals for the Fifth Circuit (which consists of Texas, Louisiana and Mississippi).
-By contrast, if the Tax Court is hearing a case in Miami, Florida, the Tax Court would follow the precedent of the United States Court of Appeals for the Eleventh Circuit, as Florida is located in the Eleventh Circuit.
+For example, if a taxpayer resides in Texas when petitioning the Tax Court, it will apply binding precedent from the Fifth Circuit where applicable.